Digitalizer01/Word-Separation-Program/README.md

 - Upon receiving the notification, each child process will display the following message: "I am process XX, and child process YY has finished."

 ### Conclusion
 This project provides an opportunity to explore the foundational concepts of process management and interprocess communication in UNIX systems.
-By implementing the word separation program, you will gain hands-on experience with creating processes, managing their execution, and establishing communication channels between them.
+By implementing the word separation program (written in Spanish), you will gain hands-on experience with creating processes, managing their execution, and establishing communication channels between them.

 Note: Please ensure that the necessary file containing the RAE words is provided before running the program.